 While multiple Oracle Dyn services have this capability, Traffic Director and Active Failover are perhaps the most prominent.
 Each has its own advantages and features, but both employ similar monitors.

-Before we delve into troubleshooting, it’s worth briefly covering some tips and recommendations for successful monitoring.
+Before we delve into troubleshooting DNS monitoring, it’s worth briefly covering some tips and recommendations for success.
 First, you will want to ensure you are using a protocol that best suits your needs.
 The protocol of choice should be closely related to how others will be accessing your systems.
 For example, if you employ a secure HTTP connection, you may prefer the HTTPS protocol for your monitor.
 You may also use other protocols, including HTTP, SMTP, TCP, and PING.

-Okay, you’ve set up your monitors and have received your first “down” message.
+OK, you’ve set up your monitors and have received your first down message.
 Now what?
-While our world-class support team will always be ready to assist in these scenarios, our monitoring agents can tell you a lot right off the bat.
+While our world-class support team will always be ready to assist in these scenarios, our DNS monitoring agents can tell you a lot right off the bat.
 We keep logs of what our probes are seeing, when they saw it, and where in the world they tried to reach you from.

-Here are some common error messages you might see and some initial troubleshooting steps to take:
+Here are some common error messages you might see and some initial steps to take for troubleshooting DNS:

 Command: dig dnslover.com +short